A member of The Writers’ Union of Canada, SCBWI, and CANSCAIP.

 Virtual Visits (30-60 minutes): $100-$150 per session.
 A session may be split into two 30-minute sessions for Kindergarten.

 Natalia’s school presentations are engaging and interactive.
-For students in grades K-3, each presentation includes a discussion of her favourite books, the role of the author and illustrator, an overview of character sketches from the book, the inspiration behind the story, a book reading, and an SEL focused activity using a customized activity sheet.
+For students in grades K-3, each presentation includes a discussion of her favourite books, the role of the author and illustrator, the inspiration behind the books, a book reading, a discussion about how to come up with a story idea, an overview of how a book comes to life, and an SEL focused activity.
 There’s plenty of time for Q&A too!

 For students in grades 3-6, each presentation includes the above, plus an in-depth outline of the publishing process from concept through to the final product.
 This segment of the presentation is an excellent opportunity for aspiring writers to receive tips and suggestions to hone in on the craft of storytelling.